Listen To The Scripture Portion

 In this week’s Torah portion we are looking at Exodus 10:1–13:16

-The last three of the Ten Plagues are visited on Egypt: a swarm of locusts devours all the crops and greenery; a thick, palpable darkness envelops the land; and all the firstborn of Egypt are killed at the stroke of midnight of the 15th of the month of Nissan.
+The last three of the Ten Plagues are visited on Egypt: a swarm of locusts, a palpable darkness and all the firstborn of Egypt are killed at midnight.

 Portion Overview by Video

 Moses and Aaron Come to Pharaoh